vishalchovatiya/Linux-System-Programming/RTLD_NEXT.md

         libc.so.6 => /lib64/libc.so.6 (0x00007fc5defbb000)
         /lib64/ld-linux-x86-64.so.2 (0x00007fc5df79b000)
 ```
-- So when you call malloc it will refer first occurence of symbol which is in our `malloc.so` file
+- So when you call malloc it will refer first occurence of symbol which is in our `malloc.so` file & we exctract original malloc from next loaded shared library `lib64/libdl.so.2`

 - But if you specify `libc.so.6` explicitly on before `malloc.so`, then compile & run will give you different result
 ```